 Sex, midlife, and menopause with Dr. Laurie Mintz

 Middle age and menopause don't have to mean your sex life is impaired or worse, over.
+Heck, there are even solutions and treatments for sex after menopause.

 But there can be additional challenges such as trying to find vaginal dryness relief, loss of libido or sexless marriage, crashing fatigue in menopause, even embarrassment over body changes that make us feel less than sexy.